SebasRusuu/automation/README.md

 # First Automation - Sebastião Rusu
-This is my first automation project.
+#### This is my first automation project.
-It's dedicated to Open the web -> accept cookies -> fill the form and confirmed it.
+- It's dedicated to Open the web
+- Accept cookies
+- Fill the form
+- Confirm if the form was sent successfully
 -----

 ## 🛠️ Setup Project